Graduate Certificate in Foods and Nutrition

 FSN 603 Nutrients & Food Processing.
 Review of the changes in food nutrient composition and bioavailability during processing from harvest to consumers.
 3 cr.
 Offered spring, 2012 On-line.
 Dr. Camire.

 As other courses become available, they will be added to this list.
-For a complete list of courses taught by the Department of Food Science and Human Nutrition, please visit the Department’s course list page.
+For a complete list of courses taught by in Food Science and Human Nutrition, please visit the our course list page.